teocci/RealtimeBoard/README.md

     }
     ```
 9. Add an import statement for javax.websocket.Decoder and implement abstract methods.
-10. Make the following changes (in bold) to the generated abstract methods.
+10. Make the following changes to the generated abstract methods.

     ```
     @Override